Search continues Monday for missing jet skier on Lake Ontario

 ROCHESTER, N.Y.
-(WROC) — A search for a missing jet skier last seen near Rock Beach Road will resume Monday, officials from the Monroe County Sheriff’s Office said.
+(WROC) — A search for a missing jet skier last seen near Rock Beach Road resumed Monday, officials from the Monroe County Sheriff’s Office said.

-The jet skier went missing on Lake Ontario Saturday and the search and rescue mission continued into Sunday and past the weekend.
+The jet skier went missing on Lake Ontario Saturday morning and the search and rescue mission continued Sunday and into Monday.

 MCSO, along with members of the U.S. Coast Guard, the Rochester Fire Department, New York State Police, and the Royal Canadian Air Force, began the search Saturday but had to suspend operations in the evening due to unsafe weather conditions.
 The search effort continued into Sunday without result.

-Officials said on Monday morning that sheriff’s office parks and marine unit deputies would conduct ground and water-based search patterns with foot patrols, boats, and ATVs.
+Officials said on Monday morning that sheriff’s office parks and marine unit deputies conducted ground and water-based search patterns with foot patrols, boats, and ATVs.
 They also said the Drone Response Team would deploy assets to assist in the search.

-Authorities say the rider was last seen off the coast of Durant Eastman Beach.
+Authorities say the rider was last seen off the coast of Durand Eastman Beach.

 MCSO Captain Bancroft said deputies found the jet ski running and unoccupied.
 He also added that if the individual got to shore, they would have been in the vicinity of Rock Beach Road.